-UK, Dutch accuse 'pariah state' Russia of hacking chemical watchdog
+West accuses 'pariah state' Russia of global hacking campaign

-LONDON/THE HAGUE (Reuters) - Britain and the Netherlands accused Russia of running a global campaign of cyber attacks to undermine democracies, including a thwarted attempt to hack into the chemical weapons watchdog while it was analysing a Russian poison used to attack a spy.
+LONDON/THE HAGUE/WASHINGTON (Reuters) - Western countries issued coordinated denunciations of Russia on Thursday for running what they described as computer hacking programmes to undermine democracies, targeting institutions from sports anti-doping bodies to the chemical weapons watchdog.

-In some of the strongest language used by the West since the Cold War, Britain said Russia was acting like a “pariah state”.
-The accusations were backed by other Western countries including the United States, which said Moscow must pay a price.
+In some of the strongest language aimed at Moscow since the Cold War, Britain said Russia had become a “pariah state”.
+The United States said Moscow must be made to pay the price for its actions.
+And their allies around the world issued stark assessments of what they described as a campaign of hacking by Russia’s GRU military intelligence agency.

-Russia denied what its Foreign Ministry spokeswoman called a “diabolical perfume cocktail” of allegations by someone with a “rich imagination”.
-But the accusations deepen Moscow’s isolation at a time when its diplomatic ties with the West have been downgraded over the poisoning of an ex-spy in England and it is under U.S. and EU sanctions over its actions in Ukraine.
+Russia denied what its Foreign Ministry spokeswoman called a “diabolical perfume cocktail” of allegations dreamt up by someone with a “rich imagination”.
+But the accusations deepen Moscow’s isolation at a time when its diplomatic ties with the West have been downgraded over the poisoning of an ex-spy and while it is under U.S. and EU sanctions over actions in Ukraine.

+Britain and the Netherlands accused Russia of sending agents with computer gear and wifi antennas to the Hague, to try to hack into the Organization for the Prohibition of Chemical Weapons (OPCW).

+The watchdog at the time was looking into the attack on ex-spy Sergei Skripal in Britain and Western reports of chemical weapons being used by Russia’s ally, Syria, against internal opponents.

+The United States indicted seven suspected Russian agents for conspiring to hack computers and steal data to delegitimise international anti-doping organisations and punish officials who had revealed a Russian state-sponsored athlete doping program.

+The Justice department said one of the Russian intelligence officers also performed reconnaissance of personnel at Westinghouse Electric Co, a nuclear power company that provides atomic fuel and plant designs to customers.

-The British and Dutch accusations were unveiled as NATO defence ministers gathered in Brussels to present a united front to their Cold War-era foe.
+The accusations were unveiled at briefings around the globe that were held as NATO defence ministers gathered in Brussels to present a united front to their Cold War-era foe.

 “This is not the actions of a great power, these are the actions of a pariah state,” British Defence Secretary Gavin Williamson told reporters.

-U.S. Defense Secretary Jim Mattis said he agreed with the British and Dutch assessments.
-Russia must pay a price and a number of response options were available, he said.
+U.S. Defense Secretary Jim Mattis, at a news conference in the Belgian capital, said Russia must pay a price, and a number of response options were available.

-EU officials said in a statement Russia’s “aggressive act demonstrated contempt for the solemn purpose” of the Organization for the Prohibition of Chemical Weapons (OPCW).
+EU officials said in a statement Russia’s “aggressive act demonstrated contempt for the solemn purpose” of the OPCW.
+Australia, New Zealand and Canada were among other countries which issued strongly worded statements backing the findings of their allies.

-Dutch authorities said they had disrupted an attempt to hack into the Hague-based OPCW in April.
-At the time, the watchdog was investigating both the poison used to attack ex-spy Sergei Skripal in Britain and chemical weapons which the West says were used in Syria by Russia’s ally President Bashar al-Assad.
+Dutch authorities said they had disrupted the attempt to hack into the Hague-based OPCW in April, as it investigated the Skripal nerve agent poisoning and alleged use of chemical weapons in Syria by Russian-backed President Bashar al-Assad.

 Four Russians arrived in the Netherlands on April 10 and were caught three days later with spying equipment at a hotel located next to the OPCW headquarters, the Dutch military intelligence agency said.